behu-kea/python-basics/README.md

 | -           | 17/1  | Aflever eksamensprojekt kl 11                                |                |                     |
 | -           | 24/1  | Exam                                                         |                |                     |
 | -           | 25/1  | Exam                                                         |                |                     |

+## Exam

+You will be defending your handed in project over a 20 minute period